dotnet/installer/src/SourceBuild/tarball/content/README.md

 For the latest information about Source-Build support for new .NET versions, please check our [GitHub Discussions page](https://github.com/dotnet/source-build/discussions) for announcements.

-It is expected that other platforms will be supported in the future.
+It is expected that Mac and Window will be supported in the .NET 9.0.

 ### Online build only